-7. Non Financial Performance 2017/18
+7. Non Financial Performance 2018/19

 Despite the financial challenges facing the Council, a high level of performance was maintained throughout the year.
 The Council uses a RAG (red, amber, green) rating system to monitor service performance against targets.
-In 2017/18 67 out of 92 performance indicators were green, 13 were amber and 1 was red.
-Red performance indicators are being managed effectively by the relevant service area.
+In 2018/19 66 out of 92 performance indicators were green, 18 amber and 1 red.
 The Annual Performance Report reports the Council's performance indicators to Committee.

-Key achievements over during 2017/18 include:
+Key achievements over during 2018/19 include:

-- Implementation of a joint Community Safety team; - Savings in excess of the Business Plan target for 2017/18; - Planning appeals remained below the designation threshold throughout the year; - 96% of properties have access to superfast broadband; - Funding has been secured for a 5G testbed to be located at Malvern Hills Science Park; - Continued expansion of garden waste and commercial waste recycling services with increases in customer numbers and tonnage;
+- Implementation of a shared service for Development Control and Enforcement; - Savings in excess of the Business Plan target for 2018/19; - Planning appeals remained below the designation threshold throughout the year; - 97% of properties have access to superfast broadband; - 5G testbed to be located at Malvern Hills Science Park (MHSP) has been extended: - Continued expansion of garden waste and commercial waste recycling services with increases in customer numbers and tonnage; - Strong resident satisfaction results from the 2018 Viewpoint survey; - Further development of the Malvern Hills Walking app, with downloads up to 18.7k; - Brought 118 empty homes back into use; - Invested in surplus land at Qinetig with a view to develop for employment purposes; - Transfer of telephony and face to face customer services back from an external provider, saving money and improving services - Completion of the Bigger Picture survey of young people and development of an action plan for 2019/20.

-- Strong resident satisfaction results from the 2017 Viewpoint survey; - A Malvern Hills walking app has been developed with over 10,000 downloads to date: - Planning service has launched a 'Track this App' service on the planning website with over 425 residents signing up for the service; - The Housing Welfare Assistance Scheme was launched in July 2017, helping 24 households during the remainder of the year; - A Peer Review was undertaken for Malvern Hills District Council and Wychavon District Council, with very positive feedback for both councils.